ryco117/distort-server/docs/README.md

 * **Receive Messages** - Ensure message was published with a supported protocol version.
 Attempt to decrypt the message with all non-expired keys that match the IPFS identity is use.
 If there is a local account whose certificate decrypts the message, store the message under a conversation uniquely identified by the local account, peer account, and group over which the message was sent
 <a name="renew-certificates"></a>
-* **Renew Certificates** - Every thirty minutes, for every enabled account with this IPFS identity, update its certificate's expiry date to be two weeks from the current time.
+* **Renew Certificates** - Every hour, for every enabled account with this IPFS identity, update its certificate's expiry date to be two weeks from the current time.
 Then, for each of those account, publish the certificate over its active group's certificate channel.
 If the account does not have an active group, its certificate will not be broadcast.
 Each certificate broadcast contains a public encryption key, a public signing key (not used), the new expiration, and the group nodes the account is currently subscribed to (of which the active account is an element of)
 <a name="receive-certificates"></a>
 * **Receive Certificates** - Ensure certificate was published with a supported protocol version.
 If the certificate's public keys are stored locally update the certificate's expiry date and groups.
 If the certificate is new, invalidate any other certificates this peer has published and save the new one
+<a name="social-media-linking"></a>
+* **Social Media Linking** - Optionally, every hour, post signatures over social media on behalf of participating host accounts which link the posting social-media account to the respective distort ID the account belongs to
+<a name="social-media-stream"></a>
+* **Social Media Stream** - Optionally, maintain a stream on every social-media platform that at least one host account belongs to.
+The stream parses for signatures linking the posting social-media identity to a distort identity.
+The resulting link is saved locally so that it may be used to add distort peers by their social-media identities alone

 ## REST API